atfilipcc/atfilipcc/readme.md

 ### Hi, I´m Filip 👋

-- 📖 Bachelor´s degree in Marketing & Communications from BI Norwegian Business School
-- 👨‍💻 4 years of work experience in the advertisement industry
-- 🤔 Decided to become a developer by learning JavaScript after work and on the weekends
-- 🧂 Got accepted to the <\/Salt> bootcamp program, starting May 2020.
-Completed the bootcamp on the 31.
-July 2020.
-- 📱 Currently working at the amazing company No Isolation as an app developer.
+- 📱 Currently working at No Isolation as an app developer.

 ### I can be found on: